nurulc/jupyter_search/README.md

  - On Mac, the search shortcut is `⌥` + `/`.

- - Supports both Python 2 (tested on Python 2.7) and Python 3.
+ - Supports both Python 2.7 and Python 3.

  - The extension only works on Jupyter versions 4.x.
 Do not try to install the extension if you're not using Jupyter 4.x.